 Instead of using Scala to teach functional programming, we should use something easier.
 For a few years I've been using Haskell to teach functional programming.
 Sometimes I hear from people that Elm, Kotlin or Java could be easier.
 I want to write about a big benefit I get out of Haskell that I wouldn't be able to get from these tools.

-functional programming exercises.
-It starts with Optional and List, then moves
+lot of functional programming exercises.
+It starts with Optional and

 void :: Functor f => f a -> f ()